 We limit the amount we will pay for services that are not rendered by Plan Providers.
-The most we will pay for such services is the Allowed Amount.
-You may have to pay the balance if the claim is for more than the Allowed Amount.
+The maximum amount we will pay for services by Non-Plan Providers will be based on the Allowed Amount.
+If a service is provided by a Non-Plan Provider, you are responsible for any amount in excess of the Allowed Amount.